de-xterm/cppli/docs/12-anticipated_faq.md

 Forcing the program name and description to be provided in `cppli::run` solves this issue.

 **Why use a single exception class with an `error_type()` member instead of using separate exception classes in a hierarchy?**
 Originally, I only included `error_type()` for testing purposes.
-After I added it, I figured there was no reason not to add it to the public API.
+After I added it, I figured there was no reason to not expose it in the public API.
 During testing, I didn't actually need to catch exceptions of some types and let other types propagate; I just needed to make sure that an exception was thrown and that it had the correct error type